-The Eurosystem’s monetary policy framework comprises the general rules for Eurosystem monetary policy instruments and procedures, which are used to implement decisions made by the Governing Council of the ECB on monetary policy in the euro area in a decentralised manner.
+The monetary policy framework of the Eurosystem comprises the general rules for Eurosystem monetary policy instruments and procedures, which are used to implement decisions made by the Governing Council of the ECB on monetary policy in the euro area in a decentralised manner.
 Its monetary policy operations are executed under uniform terms and conditions in all Member States.
 Eurosystem monetary policy is implemented in Germany by the Deutsche Bundesbank in collaboration with German counterparties.

 Temporary non-standard monetary policy measures

-In 2014, the ECB Governing Council decided to implement temporary monetary policy purchase programmes as well as targeted longer-term refinancing operations (TLTROs) in addition to the existing monetary policy framework.
+In 2014, the ECB Governing Council also decided to implement temporary monetary policy purchase programmes as well as targeted longer-term refinancing operations (TLTROs) in addition to the existing monetary policy framework.

-The asset purchase programme (APP) includes the third covered bond purchase programme (CBPP3), the asset-backed securities purchase programme (ABSPP) and, since January 2015, a purchase programme for bonds issued by euro area central governments, agencies and European institutions (public sector purchase programme (PSPP)).
-In June 2016, the APP was expanded to include a corporate sector purchase programme (CSPP).
-Net purchases have been adjusted regularly, and were even suspended for a time.
-Net purchases were resumed on 1 November 2019 at a monthly pace of €20 billion.
-They will run for as long as necessary to reinforce the accommodative impact of the policy rates.
-Details in English can be found on the ECB website under the link below.
+The asset purchase programme (APP) includes the third covered bond purchase programme (CBPP3), the asset-backed securities purchase programme (ABSPP) and, since January 2015, a purchase programme for bonds issued by euro area central governments, agencies and European institutions (public sector purchase programme – PSPP).
+Furthermore, the APP was expanded in June 2016 to include a corporate sector purchase programme (CSPP).
+Net purchases have been adjusted regularly, and were even discontinued altogether between January and October 2019, before being resumed on 1 November 2019.
+The Eurosystem will continue with its net asset purchases for as long as necessary to reinforce the accommodative impact of its policy rates.
+Further details on the APP can be found under the corresponding link in the “Further information” section.

-In response to the COVID-19 pandemic, a new package of measures was adopted to contain the economic fallout.
-In addition to the monthly purchases, on 12 March 2020, the ECB Governing Council announced a temporary expansion of net purchases under the APP totalling €120 billion until the end of 2020.
-Furthermore, on 18 March 2020, the Governing Council of the ECB adopted a temporary pandemic emergency purchase programme (PEPP), the terms and conditions of which allow it to be implemented in a more flexible fashion than the APP.
-As announced on 10 December 2020, the PEPP has a maximum envelope of €1,850 billion.
-According to the ECB Governing Council decision of 16 December 2021, net purchases under the PEPP will be discontinued at the end of March 2022 with maturing principal payments being reinvested until the end of 2023.
-Details on PEPP can be found under the corresponding link in the “Further information” section.
+In response to the COVID-19 pandemic, additional measures were adopted to contain the economic fallout.
+In addition to the monthly purchases, on 12 March 2020 the ECB Governing Council announced a temporary expansion of net purchases under the APP until the end of 2020.
+Furthermore, on 18 March 2020, the ECB Governing Council adopted a temporary pandemic emergency purchase programme (PEPP), the terms and conditions of which allow it to be implemented with greater flexibility than the APP.
+It was announced on 10 December 2020 that the PEPP would have a maximum envelope of €1,850 billion.
+According to the ECB Governing Council decision of 16 December 2021, net purchases under the PEPP will be discontinued at the end of March 2022 with maturing principal payments being reinvested until the end of 2024.
+Further details on the PEPP can be found under the corresponding link in the “Further information” section.

-Owing to the negative remuneration of credit institutions’ excess liquidity, the ECB Governing Council decided in September 2019 to introduce a two-tier system for remunerating excess reserves in the euro area on 30 October 2019.
-Tiering systems like this enable central banks to exempt a certain part of commercial banks’ excess liquidity holdings from negative remuneration or to pay a slightly more attractive rate of interest on this portion.
-The non-exempt tier of excess liquidity holdings and liquidity held at the deposit facility, on the other hand, continue to be remunerated at the regular negative interest rate.
-This ends up reducing banks’ interest expenditure on balance.
-The aim of this measure was to support the bank-based transmission of monetary policy.
-At the same time, the ECB Governing Council sought to preserve the positive contribution of negative interest rates to the accommodative stance of monetary policy and thus to the continued sustained convergence of inflation to the ECB’s aim.
+Owing to the negative remuneration of credit institutions’ excess liquidity, the ECB Governing Council decided in September 2019 to introduce a two-tier system for remunerating excess reserves in the euro area, effective from 30 October 2019.
+Tiering systems like this enable central banks to exempt a certain part of the excess liquidity that credit institutions hold with them from negative remuneration or to pay a somewhat more attractive rate of interest on this portion.
+The non-exempt tier of excess liquidity holdings and liquidity held at the deposit facility, on the other hand, continue to be subject to the normal negative remuneration.
+This reduces credit institutions’ interest expenditure.
+The ECB Governing Council adopted this measure to support the bank-based transmission of monetary policy, while preserving the positive effect that negative rates can have on the accommodative stance of monetary policy, and towards the sustained convergence of inflation to the ECB’s aim.
 The two-tier system is designed in such a way that euro short-term money market rates are not unduly influenced.
-Further details on the two-tier system for remunerating excess reserves can be found in the monthly report – January 2021 under the adjacent link and on the ECB website.
+Further details on the two-tier system for remunerating excess reserves can be found under the corresponding link in the “Further information” section.